Tiggs/tiggsBot/README.md

 + Moonkin Module - Based on the World of Warcraft addon [Tongues](http://www.curse.com/addons/wow/tongues), implements the Moonkin module replacing text with Moonkin speak.

+## Running:
+Clone out the repo, let NPM take care of the necessary packages.
+Edit lib/tiggsbot.js for server parameters and options, edit lib/twitch.js for streamer options.
+Run with 'node server'.

 ## Todo:
 + Add multiple streamer support to monitor
 + Link saving: Store images and URLs posted to be able to recall later